SimoneCascino/taskservice/README.md

 * can run tasks in sync after the execution of other parallel tasks.

 Usage is very similar:

 * Create a class that extends TaskService and implement the abstract method **onBackgroundExecution**
 * Declare the class in the manifest as a Service.

-TaskService should not be started with startService method, instead there are 4 static method able to configure how this service should work in the proper way:
+TaskService **should not be started with startService method**, instead there are 4 static method able to configure how this service should work in the proper way:

 1. **createAsyncRequest(context, class, taskId, args)**; run a task that can be executed at the same time of others task called with this method.
 The number of task that can be executed in parallel depends on specific device and android version.
 Each task started with this method must have different taskId.
 If a task with taskId = 1 is started and there is another task with id = 1 in execution, only the first will be executed.
 2. **createSyncRequest(Context context, Class<?> cls, int id, Bundle args)**; run a task that will be added to the sync pool.
 This task will be executed after other sync tasks started before (or immediatly if the sync pool is empty).
 This behavior is the same of the IntentService.